Windows Admin Center

 Windows Admin Center (code-named Project Honolulu) is a web program released by Microsoft on April 12, 2018 as an evolution of the Windows Server graphical user interface (GUI).
-Officially launched in public preview under the code name Project Honolulu at the Microsoft Ignite 2017 conference in Orlando, Florida, Windows Admin Center is meant to be a GUI-focused replacement for the management of Windows servers, Windows server clusters and PCs.
-The idea behind the project was to simplify management of servers by placing a majority of frequently referenced tools that system administrators use in one place.
-The project left preview on April 12, 2018, and was named Windows Admin Center.
+Officially launched in public preview under the code name Project Honolulu at the Microsoft Ignite 2017 conference in Orlando, Florida, Windows Admin Center is meant to be a GUI-focused replacement for the management of Windows servers, Windows server clusters, and PCs.
+The idea behind the project was to simplify the management of servers by placing the majority of frequently referenced tools used by system administrators in one place.
+The project left preview on April 12, 2018 and was named Windows Admin Center.

 Features

 A list of features that are offered from this web based administration tool are as follows, and expected to grow with the ability for plugins and 3rd party extensions: